 This edamame ma-zeh gohan recipe uses brown rice mixed with shelled edamame (soy beans), nametake (seasoned Japanese mushrooms), and a dried rice seasoning or furikake as it is known in Japanese.

-This particular maze gohan recipe is a favorite of mine because it's very easy to prepare, especially for large parties or for a potluck.
+This particular maze gohan recipe is a favorite of mine because it's easy to prepare, especially for large parties or for a potluck.
 Again, this recipe goes back to my fundamental belief that cooking Japanese food does not have to be complicated yet still yield delicious results.
 Try this edamame maze gohan recipe for your next meal or potluck.

-- 2 cups brown rice, uncooked
+2 cups brown rice, uncooked

-- 1 1/2 cup frozen shelled edamame (soy beans)
+1 1/2 cups frozen shelled edamame

-- 3 tablespoons Wakame-Chazuke (Green Tea) Furikake (dried rice seasoning)
+3 tablespoons Wakame-Chazuke (green tea) Furikake (dried rice seasoning)

-- 2 1/2 tablespoons Nametake (seasoned mushrooms)
+2 1/2 tablespoons Nametake (seasoned mushrooms)

-Next, add the bottled Nametake (seasoned mushrooms) to the rice and gently mix.
+Add bottled Nametake (seasoned mushrooms) to the rice and gently mix.

-Finally, add the cooked shelled edamame.
+Add cooked shelled edamame.
 Serve immediately.